Dwarf1er/vaxicode-parser/README.md

 You can access the webpage version of the VaxiCode Parser [here](https://antoinepoulin.com/vaxicode-parser)

+**NOTE: To use the PDF/image decoding features you need to have canvas reading enabled in your browser for QR codes to be read with JavaScript (privacy.resistFingerprinting must be turned off for Firefox users)**

 ## Prerequisites

 Before installing and using the VaxiCode Parser, ensure you have the following prerequisites: